Andrew Lincoln

 Andrew James Clutterbuck (born 14 September 1973), known professionally as Andrew Lincoln, is an English actor.
 His first major role was as the character Egg in the BBC drama This Life (1996–97).
 Lincoln later portrayed Simon Casey in the Channel 4 sitcom Teachers (2001–03), Mark in the Christmas-themed romantic comedy film Love Actually (2003) and Dr. Robert Bridge in the ITV television series Afterlife (2005–06).

-From 2010, Lincoln gained recognition for his portrayal of Rick Grimes, the lead character on the AMC post-apocalyptic horror television series The Walking Dead, for which he won the Saturn Award for Best Actor on Television in 2015 and 2017.
-He departed The Walking Dead in 2018, but reprised his role as Rick in 2022 in the series finale and in the spin-off The Walking Dead: The Ones Who Live in 2024.
+Lincoln gained recognition for his portrayal of Rick Grimes, the lead character on the AMC post-apocalyptic horror television series The Walking Dead (2010–18, 2022).
+For his work on The Walking Dead, he won the Saturn Award for Best Actor on Television in 2015 and 2017.
+Lincoln departed The Walking Dead in 2018, but reprised his role as Rick in the 2022 series finale and in the 2024 spin-off The Walking Dead: The Ones Who Live.

-Early life
+Early life and education

-Lincoln was born on 14 September 1973 in London, the son of an English civil engineer and a South African nurse.
+Lincoln was born Andrew James Clutterbuck on 14 September 1973 in London, the son of an English civil engineer and a South African nurse.
+He has one brother who is 18 months older than him.
 His family moved to Cottingham, East Riding of Yorkshire, when he was 18 months old, and then to Bath, Somerset, when he was eight or nine.

 He attended Beechen Cliff School, where at age 14 he had his first acting role as The Artful Dodger in a school production of Oliver!.
 He spent a summer at the National Youth Theatre in London and became interested in acting as a career.
 After leaving school, he studied at the Royal Academy of Dramatic Art (RADA) drama school and began to use "Andrew Lincoln" as his stage name.